-We have sent you the Proxy Materials because you are an ordinary shareholder of record and our Board is soliciting your proxy to vote at the AGM, including at any adjournments or postponements thereof.
-You do not need to attend the AGM to vote your shares and as noted above under "What are the arrangements for the AGM given the current COVID-19 pandemic," unless the Stay at Home Measures are relaxed or removed prior to the date of the AGM, you will not be permitted to attend the AGM in person.
+We have made available the Proxy Materials to you because you are an ordinary shareholder of record and our Board is soliciting your proxy to vote at the AGM, including at any adjournments or postponements thereof.
+You do not need to attend the AGM to vote your shares.

-You may vote by proxy over the Internet or by mail, and your vote will be cast on your behalf at the AGM.
+You may vote by proxy over the internet or by mail, and your vote will be cast on your behalf at the AGM.
 In addition, if you are an institutional investor, you may also be able to appoint a proxy electronically via the Proxymity platform.
 To submit your proxy, simply follow the instructions in this proxy statement.
-All proxies, however submitted, must be lodged with our registrar, Computershare Investor Services PLC ("Computershare"), by no later than 1:00 p.m.
-London time (8:00 a.m.
-Eastern Daylight Time) on Thursday, June 25, 2020.
+All proxies, however submitted, must be lodged with our registrar, Computershare Investor Services PLC ("Computershare"), by no later than 12:00 p.m. (midday) London time (7:00 a.m.
+Eastern Daylight Time) on Thursday, June 23, 2022.

-Materials for ADS holders of record, including this proxy statement, the Annual Report on Form 10-K, the 2019 U.K. Annual Report and an ADS proxy card, will be mailed on or about April 27, 2020 to all ADS holders, including banks, brokers and nominees, who are registered as holders of ADSs in the ADS register by 5:00 p.m.
-Eastern Daylight Time on April 20, 2020 (the record date for ADS holders).
+Materials for ADS holders of record, including this proxy statement, the Annual Report on Form 10-K, the 2021 U.K. Annual Report and an ADS proxy card, will be mailed on or about April 29, 2022 to all ADS holders, including banks, brokers and nominees, who are registered as holders of ADSs in the ADS register by 5:00 p.m.
+Eastern Daylight Time on April 22, 2022 (the record date for ADS holders).